The period-index problem for twisted topological K-theory: Twisted -theory

-Again, $\mathcal{K}^{\mathcal{A}}(X)$ then maps to the homotopy limit of the tower on the right.
-By proposition~\ref{prop:descent}, this is $\KU(X)_{\alpha}$.
-The case where $X$ is countable and infinite dimensional is proved in the same way. \end{proof} \end{proposition}
+The spectrum $\mathcal{K}^{\mathcal{A}}(X)$ maps to the homotopy limit of the left-hand tower, and hence to the homotopy-limit of the right-hand tower, which is $\KU(X)_\alpha$ by proposition~\ref{prop:descent}.
+The case where $X$ is countable and infinite-dimensional is proved in the same way. \end{proof} \end{proposition}